1codingguy/nft-marketplace/think-out-loud.md

 ## seems "zero" address is something special?
 - there is this `address(0)` thing to check if the address is zero in tutorial

+## `virtual` modifier in function definition
+- so that other contracts inherit from it can use `override` keyword to override this function